jfrog/tome/docs/installing_tome.md

 # Installing Tome

+!!!
+Example "How to install tome"
+    - pip install tomescript.
+    - other installation options.

 ## pip package *(recommended)*

 The recommended way to install **tome** is using `pip` within a virtual environment.
 This ensures that your project dependencies are isolated and managed effectively: